themefisher/airspace-hugo/exampleSite/content/blog/creating-a-new-theme.fr.md

 +++
-title = "Creating a new theme" date = "2015-06-24T13:50:46+02:00"
-tags = ["theme"]
-categories = ["starting"]
+title = "FR Creating a new theme" date = "2015-06-24T13:50:46+02:00" description = "This is meta description for blog page" tags = ["theme"] categories = ["starting"]
 +++

+#### France

 ## Introduction